 The form is to be displayed in a common area wherever notices to employees are usually posted.
 Employers must make a copy of the summary available to employees who move from worksite to worksite, such as construction workers, and employees who do not report to any fixed establishment on a regular basis. http://www.osha.gov/recordkeeping/index.html

 Article VI section 6.08 of the IBEW Local 701 agreement requires that accident reports must be submitted to the IBEW Local 701 / NE NECA Safety Committee.
 Submitting the modified OSHA 300 log (see links below) fulfills your obligation as a contractor to submit accident reports.
 Please note that the modified form does not substitute the original OSHA form to be posted and is provided to you to assist compliance with the 701 agreement.

 We have a modified version of the OSHA 300 log for your convenience which provides confidentiality of employees by omitting names.
-If you would like this OSHA 300 modified form, please click on the following link: OSHA Modified 300 Log
+To view and/or print this form, please click on the following link: OSHA 300 Modified Log

 Please complete all highlighted fields and return it to the PowerForward DuPage office, Attention: Safety Committee via fax (630) 393-3497 or email us at info@PowerForwardDuPage.com on or before February 1, 2021 reporting calendar year 2020 (in full).